×

 Share the article

 Ovulatory disorders are one of the primary causes of infertility caused by defective genes.
-Many types of ovulatory disorders such as Kallmann syndrome are caused by genetic causes.
-Certain genetic conditions such as cystic fibrosis and some autoimmune diseases can cause infertility as an additional symptom.
+Many types of ovulatory disorders, such as Kallmann syndrome, are caused by genetic factors.
+Certain genetic conditions, such as cystic fibrosis and some autoimmune diseases, can cause infertility as an additional symptom.
 Researchers are trying to establish if genetics are involved in premature ovarian failure.

 Chromosomal deletions, inversions, mutations can lead to infertility.
 The chromosomes may all be present, but there may be a change in their pattern in some way and this can lead to infertility.
 These aberrations can occur in foetuses of normal parents, but some of them can be passed on from parents to the fetus.

-Endometriosis is a condition where uterine tissue grows out of the uterus.
+Endometriosis is a condition where uterine tissue grows outside the uterus.
 Infertility is one of its complications.
 It has many complex causes, some of them genetic.
-If your mother or sister has endometriosis then you are more likely to have it too.
+If your mother or sister has endometriosis, then you are more likely to have it too.

-Fibroids are small benign tumours that grow in the uterus.
-They prevent embryos from attaching to the uterus wall.
+Fibroids are small, benign tumours that grow in the uterus.
+They prevent embryos from attaching to the uterine wall.
 If your mother or sister suffered from fibroids, you may have a slightly higher risk of developing them too.

-Polycystic ovarian syndrome (PCOS) is caused by hormone imbalance that causes cysts and irregular periods leading to decreased fertility.
+Polycystic ovarian syndrome (PCOS) is caused by a hormone imbalance that causes cysts and irregular periods, leading to decreased fertility.
 Genetics play a role in the development of PCOS.

 The age of menopause also runs in families.
 You are more likely to reach menopause at the same age as your mother.